What is Anemia of Prematurity?

 - Posttransfusion graft versus host disease

-Therefore, number of transfusions and number of donors should be reduced as much as possible.
+Therefore, the number of transfusions and the number of donors should be reduced as much as possible.

-When required, it becomes pertinent to discuss the need for transfusion with family of child and risk associated therein, the advantages and disadvantages of erythropoietin administration.
+When required, it becomes pertinent to discuss the need for transfusion with the family of the child.
+The risks associated therein along with the advantages and disadvantages of erythropoietin administration should also be discussed.

 How to Reduce Donor Number for Transfusion

-Infants may be assigned a specific unit of blood from single donor which would suffice for treatment.
-This limits exposure to single donoe
+Infants may be assigned a specific unit of blood from a single donor which would suffice for treatment.
+This limits exposure to a single donor.

 Recombinant Erythropoietin Treatment

-Subcutaneous administration of erythropoietin is preferred because intravenous administration leads to increased loss in the urine.
+Subcutaneous administration of erythropoietin is preferred because intravenous administration leads to an increased loss in the urine.

 Studies have suggested an association between erythropoietin administration and retinopathy of prematurity.

 The erythropoietin treatment protocol is yet to be devised and still, it is not accepted as standard therapy for an infant with anemia of prematurity.